Easy Treatments For Everyday Pain

 Everyday Pain in the Neck

-1. Muscle Strain: Overuse or poor posture can lead to strained neck muscles.
+1. Muscle Strain: Overuse, poor posture while sitting, or even sleeping in an awkward position can lead to strained neck muscles.

 Everyday Pain in the Knees

-1. Osteoarthritis: The most common cause of knee pain, this occurs when the protective cartilage in the knee joint wears down over time.
+1. Osteoarthritis: This is the most common cause, where the protective cartilage in the knee wears down over time.

-4. Bursitis: Inflammation of the bursa sacs in the knee joint can lead to pain and swelling.
+3. Bursitis: Inflammation of the small, fluid-filled sacs called bursae that cushion the knee joint can cause pain and swelling.

 Everyday Pain in the Back